Identification of Causal Diffusion Effects Under Structural Stationarity

-Identification of the ACDE is challenging in practice.
-The central concern is that the commonly-used identification assumption of no omitted confounders is often difficult to justify, as discussed in the previous section.
-In this section, I make use of stationary DAGs to develop a new statistical test of this contentious assumption.
-I prove that the proposed test -- using a lagged dependent variable as a general placebo outcome -- can detect a wide class of biases, including contextual confounding and homophily bias.
+Under the structural stationarity, we propose a placebo test -- using a lagged dependent variable as a general placebo outcome -- that can detect a wide class of biases, including contextual confounding and homophily bias.
 This placebo test helps the credible identification of causal diffusion effects by statistically assessing the validity of the confounder adjustment.
-Although the main theorem behind the placebo test utilizes theories of causal DAGs, the application of the method does not require familiarity with causal DAGs or full knowledge of the underlying causal DAG.
-An investigator, however, needs to know the time ordering of outcomes and observed confounders.
-I first introduce the main theorem along with its basic intuition (Section~\ref{subsec:theorem}) and then describe a general procedure of the placebo test (Section~\ref{subsubsec:procedure}).
-In Section~\ref{subsec:extension}, I provide some extensions.
+We focus on theories and methodologies of the placebo test in this section, and we provide a simulation study calibrated to the hate crime data in Appendix~\ref{subsec:simpl}.

-\subsection{Equivalence Theorem}
+\subsubsection{Equivalence Theorem}